Home ... What are the obligations involved in selling a house?

 This document outlines the zoning status of your property.
 It indicates whether the property has the proper permits, what zoning designations apply to the lot, and whether there are any building regulations.
 Potential buyers want to know this to avoid surprises, such as a construction freeze or unauthorized additions.

-3. Soil Test
+3. Soil certificate

 4. Electrical inspection